 But the news crews aren’t the only ones listening.

-There are several free smartphone apps that rebroadcast pretty much any police, fire and paramedic frequency for any city in the country, and the list is growing every month.
-There is no longer a need to learn how to program a complex scanner, because the people creating the apps have already taken care of that for you.
+There are several free smartphone apps that rebroadcast pretty much any police, fire and paramedic frequency for any city in the country.
+There is no longer a need to learn how to program a complex digital trunking scanner, because the people creating the apps have already taken care of that for you.
 All you have to do is tell the app your location, or let GPS figure it out, and you can listen in.

 Unfortunately, this means criminals can do the same.
 The new apps are free, allow one to be mobile, and make it extremely easy to tap into the radio transmissions allowing anyone to hear everything that’s going on from pretty much anywhere.
 Many law enforcement agencies say this is giving criminals an upper-hand in avoiding capture.
 Criminals will hear the emergency dispatch and leave before the police arrive.
 They also say it puts officers in jeopardy, because criminals will know their location ahead of time and can plan attacks.
 All big concerns given the recent civil unrest, looting and rioting that has been popping up all around the country.
 There seems to be a growing animosity towards the police and allowing the bad guys to listen in could make the situation worse.